 - Austin Powers in: Goldmember was originally going to include a musical number "What's it all about, Austin?" in which Dr Evil's usually mute clone, Mini-Me, sang along with the rest of the cast.
 The song was cut from the final version of the film, but included as a bonus feature on the DVD.

 - Elisa in The Shape of Water is a mute who has a deep love for Hollywood's classic movie musicals.
-In an Imagine Spot of hers she is transported from her kitchen table to a black-and-white movie set where she sings like a diva and dances with the Asset.
+In an Imagine Spot of hers she is transported from her kitchen table to a black-and-white movie set where she sings like a diva and dances with the Amphibian Man.

 - The Devil's Carnival features the Hobo Clown and the Painted Doll, both silent characters who communicate through light pantomime during the events of the movie.
 Both also have solo songs that, in Greek Chorus fashion, wrap up their respective sinners' subplots.

 - Played with in Crazy Ex-Girlfriend: Mrs. Hernandez is The Silent Bob for the first season, never saying a word, though people around her do react like she's said something.
 The show is a musical and she does participate in some songs... but her solos are still silent and she's given subtitles so it is the only time the audience can hear her "talk."